Background

 Dr. A. T. Still

-Jackson Friedman, D.O. believes in the effectiveness of appropriately applied touch to enhance the body’s innate healing capabilities.
-This holistic approach to wellness is gentle and non-intrusive, yet deep and effective.
-He is intrigued with the process of healing and has used his hands, heart, and mind to support wellness since 1979.
 To assess the cause of your symptoms, Dr. Friedman uses palpation as well as the most current medical knowledge and technologies.
 In his treatments, he finds and accentuates areas that function well and extrapolates that experience into restricted tissue.
-Dr. Friedman helps you to remember how “normal” feels.
-Once reminded, the body knows best how to restore optimal health.
-This occurs via sensory-motor feedback loops between mind and body whose reflexes instigate your therapeutic process.
-Dr. Friedman utilizes an array of non intrusive techniques based on traditional osteopathic practice, that influence nerves, muscles, fascia, joints, vasculature, and lymphatics.
-Restoration of optimal muscle tone and neuromuscular function are common results leading to increased range of motion, greater ease and comfort, improved posture, alleviation of pain and enhanced well-being.
+Dr. Friedman helps you to remember how ‘normal’ feels.
+The body’s subtle body responses are micro adjustments that cumulatively result in healthier neuromuscular tone and smoother coordination and ease of movement.
+Your body and mind knows best how to restore optimal health.
+This occurs via sensory-motor feedback loops between mind and body whose reflexes reset pathological tone toward normal, and instigate your therapeutic process.
+Dr. Friedman utilizes an array of non-intrusive techniques based on traditional osteopathic practice that influence nerves, muscles, fascia, joints, vasculature, and lymphatics.
+Knowing the anatomy well and how to interact with these structures increases one’s ability to bring out optimal results.
+By addressing nerves, arteries, veins, lymphatics, and organs with precision, we improve their structural health, helping them to function better.
+Structure & function have a reciprocal relationship.

 MILTON TRAGER, M.D.